carpentriesoffline/CW24_Build_miniHPC/doc/step-by-step.md

 ![](../imgs/screenshots/imager-OS-selection-2.png)

+Then click `Next`.

-it will ask if the user wants to do any customisation, select `EDIT SETTINGS`.
+It will ask if the user wants to do any customisation, select `EDIT SETTINGS`.

 ![](../imgs/screenshots/imager-customiser-dialog.png)